al3xisxyz/al3xis.xyz/content/posts/quickguide-hugo.md

 ---
-title: "Quickguide - Hugo, Git, Netlify setup"
+title: "Quickguide - Hugo | Git | Netlify setup"
 date: 2021-02-16T11:50:27+01:00
 tags: [Hugo, Git, Netlify]
 featured_image: ""
-description: "This is guide/cheatsheet with all the steps and commands to install Hugo, Git and deploy with Netlify."
+description: "This is a simple guide/cheatsheet with all the steps and commands to take you from nothing to a FREE published website with Hugo, GitHub and Netlify!"
 draft: false
 ---

-# Quickguide - Hugo first setup

-This is a simple guide for a first time Hugo setup with all the steps and necessary resources to take you from nothing to a published website!

-***
+This guide assumes that you already have bought a domain for your website (I recommend [Porkbun](https://porkbun.com/products/domains)).
+The domain cost is the only cost needed, the rest in this guide are completely **FREE** tools in order to create, host and publish your website!

+---

 ## Hugo installation

-There are many ways to install Hugo described under [Hugo installation documentation](https://gohugo.io/getting-started/installing)
+There are many ways to install Hugo described under the [Hugo installation documentation](https://gohugo.io/getting-started/installing)

-My preferred method to install Hugo is with snaps:
+My preferred method to install Hugo is on Linux with snaps:
 ```
 snap install hugo
 ```

 Verify the installation and check the version:
 ```
 hugo version
 ```

-***

-## New Hugo site
+### New Hugo site

-Navigate to the folder where you want Hugo to create your site's folder.
+Now, navigate to the folder where you want Hugo to create your website's folder.
 For example in `/webdev/sites`
 ```
 hugo new site mywebsite
 ```

-This will create a new folder with the hugo structure in it `/webdev/sites/mywebsite`
+This will create a new folder for your website with the hugo structure in it `/webdev/sites/mywebsite`

-***

-## Add a Hugo theme
+### Add a Hugo theme

 [Find a Hugo theme](https://themes.gohugo.io) you like and add it to your themes folder.
 I chose here the [PaperMod theme](https://themes.gohugo.io/hugo-papermod/) ([PaperMod installation documentation](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation))